cyrilbkr/k8s-httperf/README.md

 ### Kubernetes job

-Download the example file  and set server, uri, num-conns and rate
+Rename and edit kubernetes-job-example.yaml with your ownn   server, uri, num-conns and rate configurations :

 ````
 apiVersion: batch/v1